 Countless healthy food subscriptions exist in which a customer can provide their information, make a payment, and a box of food shows up on their doorstep a few days later.
 It’s easy and convenient, which is why it has become in-demand.

 With a saturated market, how each brand presents its product online is integral to its success.
-Daily Harvest understands this and distinguishes itself by advertising unique offers and dedicated post-click experiences for its customers.
+Daily Harvest understands this and distinguishes itself by advertising unique offers and dedicated post-click landing pages for its customers.
 Here are four examples.

-4 Ways Daily Harvest uses segmented ads and post-click experiences
+4 Ways Daily Harvest uses segmented ads and post-click landing pages

 Example 1: Search ad to promote smoothies